Zettlr/zettlr-docs/README.md

 # Zettlr Documentation

-This repository holds the official documentation for the Zettlr markdown app.
+This repository holds the official documentation for the [Zettlr markdown app](https://www.zettlr.com/).
 It is hosted publicly on GitHub to give you the chance to easily submit modifications and help the Zettlr documentation stay comprehensive even for new users who need a hand in getting to grips with Zettlr.

 **Contributions from the Community are encouraged!** If you spot typos, wrong our outdated information, or have other good input to improve the documentation, we appreciate all your ideas.

 ## How it Works

 The whole documentation is written in Markdown.
-Therefore, to contribute you only need to know a little bit of Markdown, and then you can modify the documentation!
-Simply browse the documentation, and click the "Edit on GitHub" button on the page you want to edit.
-Then, simply edit the page and create a Pull Request.
+Therefore, to contribute you only need to know a little bit of [Markdown](https://www.markdownguide.org/basic-syntax/)!
+Simply [browse the documentation](https://docs.zettlr.com/), and click the "Edit on GitHub" button on the page you want to edit.
+Then, simply modify the page contents and create a pull request.

 For advanced editing, here's the list of steps for contributing to the documentation: